last updated 1/2/03

 The picture on the left shows the basic reflux setup consisting of are heating mantle, a round bottom flask, a Liebig condenser used in reflux mode and a gas adapter on top.
 The picture on the right side shows the flask with a matching heating mantle and a stirring bar.

-When you choose the size of your setup, keep the following things in mind:
+In choosing the size of your setup, one has to keep the following issues in mind:

 2. The entire setup is clamped at the neck of the flask (using a proper sized clamp).
-It holds the weight of the entire setup.
+The clamp has to have rubber tips in order to prevent that the joint will be crushed during the clamping.
+The clamp also has to be stable (=no partically broken arms) because it carries the weight of the entire setup.

 3. The inlet of the water is on the lower end of the condenser, the outlet at the upper end independent if the condenser is used for reflux or distillation.
-This way you will get away with a lower water flow for cooling, because the outer jacket of the condenser will fill up with water first before it reaches the outlet.
+This way a low flowrate of the water will be sufficient for the cooling because the outer jacket of the condenser will fill up with water first before it reaches the outlet.

 4. The heating mantle should fit the flask size.
 A heating mantle that is either too small or too big, has a poor contact with the flask, which damages the heating mantle.
 The lack of contact causes the heating mantle to overheat and burn out.
 A heating mantle that is slightly to big can be filled with sand to achieve a better heat transfer.